terraref/tutorials/videos/first_walkthrough.md

 ## Video 1: Objectives + TERRA REF Overview + Getting Started

+have time to install everything/open up, put up instructions on screen from email

 #### Objectives

 These walkthroughs are a hands-on introduction to how to use data